ysyk2021/how-to-promote-workplace-engagement-and-motivation-for-a-thriving-culture/src/chapter-1-2.md

-Introduction: Overview of Workplace Engagement and Motivation
+Overview of Workplace Engagement and Motivation
 =============================================================

 Workplace engagement and motivation are critical factors in creating a thriving culture within an organization.
 In this book, we will explore what workplace engagement and motivation are, why they matter, and strategies for promoting them effectively.